The Ultimate Guide to Team Building Skills

-Team building is beneficial in multiples types of organisations and work environments.
-A study by University of Maryland evaluated the impact of teams in flight crews, computer-supported groups and other types of autonomous work groups.
+Team building is beneficial in multiple types of organisations and work environments.
+For example, a study by University of Maryland evaluated the impact of teams in flight crews, computer-supported groups and other types of autonomous work groups.
 The review found overwhelming evidence of the contribution of teams to organisational effectiveness.

 Clearly, team building is a great asset to any organisation.

 Experts have given different approaches to team building.
 Two notable ones are Eduardo Salas’ Four Approaches to team building and Bruce Tuckman’s Forming Storming Norming Performing team-development model.

 In his Handbook of Human Factors and Ergonomic Methods, Eduardo Salas explained four approaches to team building.

 Teams require clear objectives for both individuals and the whole team.

 In a collaborative effort, team members plan, identify and define success and failure based on the team goals.
 This way, everyone has a sense of ownership, since they are involved from the start, which also strengthens motivation.

 With clear goals it’s possible to identify specific outcomes and measure the team’s progress.

 REI, a camping and outdoor product company, is an example of an organization with clearly defined team building goals.
 Its mission – to equip both customers and employees for the outdoors – is a key objective of its team building activities.
 Employees are enticed with “challenge grants” where they submit proposals for challenging outdoor adventures to win equipment.

 Members must understand their own roles and duties, as well as other team members’ roles and duties.